PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 In the shading editor the same object can have different materials kept in slots.

 You can assign faces a material in edit mode.

+Preferences addon "Auto Mirror" allows for nice mirroring capabilities.

+G G does a slide on vertices.